Top Interview Techniques

 Be careful not to show your nervousness by fiddling with accessories, for example rings or bracelets.
 If you are offered a cup of coffee it is not really a good idea to accept.
 It is much wiser simply to refuse politely than to be left in the difficult situation of trying to manage a full cup whilst you are being interviewed.

 If you are asked a question about skills or experience you do not have then simply admit it honestly.
 As long as you make it clear that you are keen and eager to learn, the interviewer will understand this.
-He / she will then be able to judge the importance of any shortcomings and how easy it will be to give you any training you will need for the new job.
+They will then be able to judge the importance of any shortcomings and how easy it will be to give you any training you will need for the new job.
+Keep reading.

 Get the balance right